Olevi-id/ip-idp-documentation/_pages/h-mgmForms/0-management-interface.md

 ## Olevi SaaS

-It is a deliberate decision that we don't advertise it loudly, but Olevi can also be purchased as SaaS.
-The most typical use case is to purchase Olevi installed as a MSP deployment or to be run on customer's own platform.
+It is a deliberate decision that we don't advertise this loudly, but Olevi can also be purchased as SaaS.
+Most typical case is to purchase Olevi installed as a MSP deployment or to be run on customer's own platform.
 However, the Management Interface makes it possible to request a Relying Party (RP) registration using self service workflow and to start using Olevi Identity Provider for authentication without specialiced installations or difficult negotiations for an agreement.

 The workflow to register Olevi client is quite intuitive and we will not provide step-by-step instructions.
 We expect clients to be experienced in Authentication and Authorisation Infrastructure (AAI).
-However, Olevi has close connections to support providers that can help in integrations to AAI even if client is not be that experienced in the field.
+However, Olevi has close connections to support providers that can help in integrations to AAI even if client is not that experienced in the field.

 Feel free to [contact](https://www.weare.fi/en/contact-page/) if further advice should be needed.